Japanese Immigration: CoE, Visa, and Residence Status

 You will need a Certificate of Eligibility (CoE) issued by the immigration office in Japan in order to apply for a Student Visa.
 AIU will apply for your CoE after you are accepted, based on the information and documents that you send us.
 In order to receive your visa that will allow you to arrive in Japan, please make sure to include all of the application documents, especially the photos, passport copy, and Proof of Financial Resources, in your application package and to submit your "Offer Acceptance and Immigration Information" form through the online application system immediately after you receive your Letter of Acceptance by email.

-Important: Once AIU submits your CoE application to the Immigration Bureau, it may take up to 2-3 months to process.
+Important: Once AIU submits your CoE application to the Immigration Services Agency, it may take up to 1-3 months to process.
 AIU cannot accelerate this process and we cannot check on its status.
 Therefore, in order to guarantee issuance of your CoE on time, it is critical to submit your application as soon as possible.
 Once your CoE has been issued, we will send it to your home university.

 Step 2: Visa Application